 Further opportunities for tax-free gifts

-If after you have taken in to account your normal expenditure you are still left with sufficient income to maintain your usual standard of living and have surplus income you can make gifts out of that surplus income which will be tax-free in the event of your death.
+If after you have taken into account your normal expenditure you are still left with sufficient income to maintain your usual standard of living, and have surplus income, you can make gifts out of that surplus income which will be tax-free in the event of your death.

 The gifts must be made out of income and not capital, furthermore you cannot use capital to supplement your income.
 The gifts must be intended to be made regularly.

-It is important that extensive records are kept of your after-tax income and normal expenditure, as on your death your Executors will need to submit a detailed tax form to HM Revenue and Customs detailing your income and listing your expenditure (listing separately how much you spend on mortgages, insurance, household bills, council tax, travelling costs, entertainment, holidays, nursing home fees and other expenditure) for each tax year they are claiming you made gifts out of income.
+It is important that extensive records are kept of your after-tax income and normal expenditure, as on your death your Executors will need to submit a detailed tax form to HM Revenue and Customs detailing your income and listing your expenditure (listing separately how much you spend on mortgages, insurance, household bills, council tax, travel costs, entertainment, holidays, nursing home fees and other expenditure) for each tax year they are claiming you made gifts out of income.